turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * Stories that only recap a list of a person's resume are not interesting to the listener ("First I did this, then I did this, then I did this...")
 * Stories that focus more on character motives, themes, and turning points -- the moments that cause your listener to ask, "What happened next?" -- are compelling to a listener.

-[Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

-## Section 4: Telling Your Story Through Branding
+### Section 4: Telling Your Story Through Branding

 Branding is a process of differentiating ourselves by identifying and articulating your unique value proposition and then leveraging it across platforms with a consistent message and image to achieve a specific goal.